-On Saturday 6 June I will participate in a project called Wa(l)king Copenhagen, organised by Metropolis (Københavns Internationale Teater) in cooperation with International Art Center Copenhagen Contemporary.
-The project invites 100 artists of different genres to walk a twelve hours route of their own choice, over 100 days.
+On Saturday 6 June I participated in a project called Wa(l)king Copenhagen, organised by Metropolis (Københavns Internationale Teater) in cooperation with International Art Center Copenhagen Contemporary.
+The project has invited 100 artists of different genres, over 100 days, to walk a twelve hours route of their own choice.

-All walks can be followed on facebook livestream on the following link: https://www.facebook.com/walkingcopenhagen/
+All walks can be followed on a Facebook site with the following link: facebook.com/walkingcopenhagen/

 Into the Friction is the title of a text written by Art Historian Mathias Danbolt.
 It has the subtitle "An agitational aesthetic demanding the redistribution of power and responsibility characterised the art field of the 2010s." and is published in the online magazine Kunstkritikk, May 15th 2020.

 Among other projects Mathias writes about the poster project "Multiculturalists, please deal with the Danish racism and leave us foreigners alone", which was installed in Copenhagen's public space in 2018.

 In this issue of Parse Journal, dealing with "Migration", I am contributing with the text "Addressing Migration Politics through Art".
 The text is based on my own work and reflections on art and on art institutions’ relation to and responsibility towards art that deals with migration.

 "This Is A Camp" or originally "Dette Er En Lejr" is an A1 format poster printet on fine art paper depicting the Danish refugee camp Sandholm.
 The poster is donated to an auction, held by the auction house Brun Rasmussen, with the purpose of financially supporting the Trampoline House, a community space for refugees, asylum seekers and other citizens.
 The house is based in Copenhagen N.